Rugby: NTT Docomo promoted to Top League

 In the day's other game, Hino Red Dolphins -- runners-up in Top East -- thrashed Top Kyushu champions Kyuden Voltex 31-0 to pick up their first win and take third place.

-The prolonged promotion/relegation process concludes next week with one-off playoff games between the sides that finished 13th to 15th in the Top League and the fourth to second ranked regional teams, respectively.
+The prolonged promotion/relegation process concludes on Jan.
+28 with one-off playoff games between the sides that finished 13th to 15th in the Top League and the fourth to second ranked regional teams, respectively.

-Mitsubishi will play Toyota Industries Shuttles, who finished the regular Top League season in 15th place, Hino will take on Coca-Cola Red Sparks and Kyuden will face Kintetsu Liners.
+Mitsubishi will play Toyota Industries Shuttles, who finished the regular Top League season in 15th place, in Nagoya.
+Hino will take on Coca-Cola Red Sparks in Fukuoka, while Kyuden will face Kintetsu Liners in Osaka.

 ==Kyodo